NORTHWEST FOLKLIFE FAQ

 Read the Code of Conduct here.

 Ideally, we would schedule everyone who applied.
-But because we have limited space, and we have more applications than we have performance slots, we have several ways we look at an application: What genre do they represent?
+But because we have limited space, and we have more applications than we have performance slots, we have several ways we look at an application: What genre or discipline do they represent?
 How often have they performed at the Festival in the past?
 What are their tech needs, and can we fulfill them?
 When can they perform—is their schedule so limited that we can’t fit them in when they’re able to get here?
-Are they from the Northwest region?
+Are they from the Pacific Northwest region?
 And we listen to and look at all support materials sent in with the applications to get an idea of what a performance would be.

-A Showcase is a one-to-three-hour long performance that features a specific genre or culture.
+A Showcase is a one-to-three-hour long performance that features a specific genre or culture community.
 For example, we have had the Bulgarian Showcase, with several music and dance groups performing Bulgarian music, and we have also had the Family Stories showcase, with several storytellers performing stories that are suitable for family audiences.
 Showcases are organized by Northwest Folklife staff or oftentimes by Community Coordinators.

 Community Coordinators are dedicated volunteers and representatives of their community, who work alongside Folklife staff to schedule performances and showcases at the festival.
 As experts in their community, their input is an invaluable part of the planning process.
 More than 150 Community Coordinators work closely with staff to program more than 65% of the Northwest Folklife Festival.
 For more information about Community Coordinators including a list of current participants, click here.